Asephri/Voidfighter/README.md

 # Voidfighter
+The game folders contents need to be extracted and exist in the same directory to work.

 A 2D Shooter game built in c with sdl.

 I followed a tutorial as this was my first time using c and the sdl library, a step up from modding stellaris or minecraft.